elliot40404/mock-server/README.md

 Easily mock server responses for apps with an easy to use GUI on your local device.

+## Whats New?

+*Please update to new the newest version to have a better experience.*

+- **Data Persistence.**
+- **Better Error Handling.**

+# Upcoming features

+- Support for more HTTP verbs.
+- Switch between profiles from UI.
+- Inline JSON Editor.
+- Integration with your Projects.
+- VSCODE extension.
+- GRAPHQL support
+- More flexibility.

 ## Features

 - Interactive UI
 - Working API in 3 clicks
 - Runs Locally
+- Data Persistence
 - Cross platform